atticuspatrick/Heart-Disease-and-Chest-Pain-Prediction/README.md

 # QDA
 * When predicting heart disease, QDA performed fairly well, achieving an accuracy score of about 76.8%.
 * When predicting chest pain type, QDA was not as effective as predicting heart disease, as it achieved an accuracy score of 61.44%.
-As shown in the confusion matrix, the most commonly misclassified chest pain types were NAP (52.615% balanced accuracy) and TA (49.828% balanced accuracy).
+From the resulting confusion matrix, the most commonly misclassified chest pain types were NAP (52.615% balanced accuracy) and TA (49.828% balanced accuracy).

 # KNN